-Drug products must be manufactured and packaged in accordance, among other things, with current good manufacturing practices, or GMPs, and both Bachem and Jubilant, the contract manufacturers of $EGRIFTA^{\text{(B)}}$ and $EGRIFTA SV^{\text{(B)}}$, as well as WuXi, the manufacturer of Trogarzo^(B), must adhere to GMPs in connection with the manufacture and packaging of these products.
-If a company wants to make certain changes in its manufacturing equipment, location or process, regulatory review and approval may be required.
+Drug products must be manufactured and packaged in accordance, among other things, with current good manufacturing practices, or GMPs, and both Bachem and Jubilant, the contract manufacturers of EGRIFTA SV[®], as well as WuXi, the manufacturer of Trogarzo[®], must adhere to GMPs in connection with the manufacture, labeling, packaging, and any other quality-related functions for these products.
+If a company wants to make certain changes in its manufacturing equipment, location or process, FDA regulatory review and approval may be required.
 The FDA often conducts audits of manufacturing sites to ensure that manufacturers comply with quality-related requirements and GMPs.
 If, as a result of these inspections, it is determined that a manufacturer's equipment, facilities or processes do not comply with the regulations and conditions of product approval, the FDA may issue an FDA-483 list of observations or seek civil, criminal or administrative sanctions and/or remedies against the manufacturer, including seeking corrective action, or requiring suspension of manufacturing operations, which would delay the product and sale of our products.